Discover the Brazilian jungle aboard a traditional river boat, sailing from Manaus to Anavilhanas

-Total immersion in the heart of the Amazon with our private Rio Negro cruise.
+Total immersion in the heart of the Amazon

-The jungle is a real food store for the natives living here.
+The jungle is a real food surplus for the natives living here.
 During this private Rio Negro cruise, you will participate in activities that will make you appreciate this wealth but also its dangers.

 Visit the biggest town of Amazonia : Manaus

-On the way back, you will discover Lake Janauary and its “Victoria Regia”, the Amazonia’s giant water lilies, before seeing the “Encounter of the waters”.
+On the way back, you will discover Lake Janauary and “Victoria Regia”, the Amazonia’s giant water lilies, before seeing the “Encounter of the waters”.

 From then on the city expanded rapidly and became one of the centres of the modern world.
 With the constant influx of capital from all continents, its development was constant and it became one of the world’s most modern cities.
-For example, it was the first city ever to be fully electric and have a sewerage system!
+For example, it was the first ever city to be fully electric and have a sewerage system!
 Paradoxically, at that time, it was isolated by thick jungle at more than 1700kms from the rest of the modern world.

-This was when the various historical buildings that you will admire during your private visit of the city were built.
+This was when the various historical buildings that you will admire during your private visit to the city were built.
 Your guide will show you, among others, the incredible Amazonas Theatre, the Palacio Rio Negro and the Mercado Municipal (municipal market) recently totally and beautifully renovated.

 After the collapse of the Amazonian monopoly on rubber production, the city fell into oblivion, until the 1960s when the military government declared the region of Manaus a “Free Zone”.
 The aim was to re-develop the city and thus increase the population while economically developing this remote border region, but also to strengthen its strategic position, attracting lots of foreign investors at the same time.
 Today, it is Brazil’s third largest industrial centre and you will discover an interesting mixture of ancient Empire-style and Belle Epoque buildings, massive modern glass and steel towers and areas of modest brick, stone or wooden dwellings.